 - Circular saw

 - Stud finder

 - Sockets and drivers; 7/16"

-- Sockets & drivers; 1/2" (Expanded corner cyc only)
+- Sockets & drivers; 1/2"

 - Clamps or vise grips

 - Chalk line

 - 24" long level

 - Carpenter's square

-- 1/8" drill bit

 - Drift pin to align 9/32" holes

-- 9/32" drill bit (Expanded corner cyc only)
+- 9/32" drill

 - Drill motor

 - Roto-hammer with 5/32" masonry drill bits (only if attaching cyc to concrete wall or floor)

 - Canned air

 - Dry mortar mix (One 80pound bag for every 12 linear feet of cyc floor length)

 - Framing hammer

 - Screwdriver (Phillips & flat)

 - Palm sander w/60-grit sandpaper

 - Clean shop towels or cloths

 - 4" minimum width horizontal furring strips or plywood - enough to match up to total length of floor cove cyc-to-wall contact area

-- Vertical furring strips or plywood - same width as the distance on center between studs in vour wall.
+- Vertical furring strips or plywood - same width as the distance on center between studs in your wall.
 The height of these strips needs to be 38 inches less than the overall height of your finished cyc.
 You should have two furring strips or pieces of plywood this size for every corner in your cyc.
 (L-shaped cycs have one corner; Ushaped cycs have two corners.)

 - All furring strips or plywood should be the same thickness as the sheetrock in your wall

 - Sheetrock knife

 - Drywall tools

 - Pro Cyc's Grey Bonding Primer

 - Paint

 - Paint supplies

-- ABS plastic glue or cement (Available in
+- The following items are used only if cyc modules